 The cost is €250,000, paid as a single lump sum.
 The payment is due by the end of the month that follows the month in which the Commissioner accepts the application.
 Paragraph 18 of Circular 2/2026 closes off three alternative payment paths.
 The €250,000 cannot be offset against an existing refundable amount the taxpayer is owed, even though paragraph 19 confirms that any Special Defence Contribution already paid for the five-year period will be refunded once the certificate is in hand.
 The payment cannot be made in instalments.
 The payment cannot be paid late, with penalties and interest, the way some other tax liabilities can be regularised after the fact.
 Late payment simply voids the Commissioner's acceptance and the election fails.

 Once made and paid, the election is irrevocable.
 Paragraph 22 of Circular 2/2026 spells out the consequences.
 The election binds for the full five-year period.
 It cannot be undone if the individual's circumstances change.
 It cannot be reversed if the individual loses Cyprus tax residency mid-period.
 It cannot be unwound if the expected dividend or interest income does not materialise.
-The €250,000 is non-refundable in all and any case under Article 3A(7) of the Law, and Article 3A(8) provides that it cannot be credited against foreign tax on the same interest or dividends.
-The election is a one-way commitment to a fixed price for a fixed period.
+The €250,000 is non-refundable in all and any case under Article 3D(7) of the Law, and Article 3D(8) provides that it cannot be credited against foreign tax on the same interest or dividends.
+The €250,000 is also not deductible for any Cyprus tax purpose.
+The election is a one-way commitment to a fixed price for a fixed period, and the commitment survives a change in circumstances.
+Cessation of Cyprus tax residency during the five-year period does not give rise to a refund.
+Death during the five-year period does not give rise to a refund either, and the certificate cannot be transferred.

 The cliff at year seventeen has become a paid extension.
 The price is fixed, the payment is irrevocable, and the election covers Special Defence Contribution only.